mauritzn/Web-Viewer-KDE-Widget/README.md

 ## Installing the Widget

-To install the widget add the `com.mauritzonline.web.viewer` folder to `/home/mare/.local/share/plasma/plasmoids` *(create the folder if it does not exist)*
+To install the widget add the `com.mauritzonline.web.viewer` folder to `/home/mare/.local/share/plasma/plasmoids` *(create the folder if it does not exist)*.